 We have three plants growing in a shady corner of our backyard.
-I consider Turk’s Cap a great intro plant for someone wanting to add native plants to their yard because it is so easy to grow.
+I consider Turk’s Cap a great intro plant for someone beginning native plant gardening because it is so easy to grow.
 It is one of my favorite Texas natives.
-Here are some of its benefits:
+Here are some reasons to add it to your yard:

 1. Provides reliable flowers from late spring through fall

 Turk’s Cap has a long bloom period.
 It starts blooming in May and doesn’t stop until November!
 In Texas in the heat of summer it can be hard to find a plant that wants to bloom, but Turk’s Cap will do so happily.

 2. One of the few plants that blooms prolifically in shade

 Many of us have trees in our yards creating shady conditions in many areas.
 This is a great plant to grow in part sun or partial shade flower beds if you want a pop of color.

 3. Grows well in a variety of sunlight conditions

-While Turk’s Cap likes some shade, it is an easygoing plant and can perform well in a variety of sun conditions.
-I’ve even seen it planted in full sun here in Texas and still doing well.
+While Turk’s Cap likes some shade, I’ve even seen it planted in full sun here in Texas and still doing well.
 It will likely just require more regular watering if you plant it in full sun.

 4. Provides food for pollinators and wildlife